Knock-in Models

-Request Consultation Genetically engineered mouse and rat models can be broadly grouped into three categories: knockouts, knock-ins, and transgenics.
-The intent of a knockout model is to generate an animal with a loss-of-function (null) allele.
+Genetically engineered mouse and rat models can be broadly grouped into three categories: Gene knockouts, knock-ins, and transgenics.
+The intent of a knockout mouse model is to generate an animal with a loss-of-function (null) allele.
 In contrast, the primary intent of a knock-in model is to generate an animal with a gain-of-function or altered-function allele.
-Generally, a knock-in model is created by inserting a defined DNA sequence into the genome at a specific location.
+Generally, a knock-in animal model is created by inserting a defined DNA sequence into the genome at a specific location.
 This manipulation may replace an endogenous DNA region or add an exogenous DNA segment.
-A few examples of models that can be generated using a knock-in strategy include: modeling human SNPs by creating a point mutation in the mouse or rat gene, genetic humanizations where the endogenous gene is replaced by the human gene, and fluorescent reporter models where the expression of a fluorescent protein is driven by endogenous regulatory elements.
-Given Taconic Biosciences' deep toolbox and extensive experience, the range of knock-in models that we can generate is vast.
-Depending on the model design, knock-in models may be used to streamline drug development, assess PK/PD of novel therapeutics, model human disease and explore pathogenic mechanisms, study basic biology, and more.

-At Taconic we generate knock-in mouse models using either CRISPR/Cas9 in embryos or homologous recombination (HR) in embryonic stem cells (ESCs).
-We generate knock-in rat models using CRISPR/Cas9.
-Broadly speaking, CRISPR/Cas9 methodology is better suited for short DNA sequence knock-ins (e.g., point mutations, small protein tags, fluorescent reporters) whereas HR in embryonic stem cells is better suited for long DNA sequence knock-ins (e.g., genomic replacement humanizations).
+At Taconic we generate knock-in mouse models using either CRISPR/Cas9 in embryos or homologous recombination (HR) in embryonic stem cells (ESCs), whereas knock-in rat models are generated using the CRISPR/Cas9 system.
+Broadly speaking, CRISPR/Cas9 methodology is better suited for short DNA sequence knock-ins (e.g., point mutations, small protein tags, fluorescent reporters) whereas HR in ESCs is better suited for long DNA sequence knock-ins (e.g., genomic replacement humanizations).

-ESC-mediated mouse model generation remains the gold standard and best choice for complex projects.
+Embryonic stem cell-mediated mouse model generation remains the gold standard and best choice for complex projects.
 The fidelity of this process, along with our extensive experience, allows Taconic to routinely perform the largest genomic insertions in the industry.
-The use of ESCs allows for extensive molecular characterization early on in the project.
-Several examples of knock-in model targeting strategies utilizing HR in ESCs are shown below.

 Constitutive Knock-in